arvamalpani/arvamalpani.github.io/README.md

-# 👋 Hi, well who gives a fuck, Enjoy!
+# 👋 Hi,Arva Malpani here.

 📚 Undergraduate at the **University of Nottingham**, pursuing **BSc Finance, Accounting & Management (with placement year)**.
 🏅 Awarded the **UBC Outstanding International Student Scholarship**.